 Key Messages to Make the Case

 ASTC, along with other museum advocates, have been this set of talking points to communicate the impact that the COVID-19 pandemic is having on our field.
-Feel free to adapt these messages to fit your needs as you advocate for Federal, state, or local relief.
-Updated July 23, 2020.
+Feel free to adapt these messages to fit your needs as you advocate for national, state, or local relief.
+Updated December 20, 2020.

 Tips for Amplifying Your Message